 Innovation begins with unbiased observation of the end user, watching their actions with the Zen practice of a beginner's mind: In the beginner's mind there are many possibilities, in the expert's mind there are few.

-Too many organizations delegate observation and field research to a very small subset of individuals as opposed to engaging a wider cross-section of those who will actually be creating the improved or new product or service.
-Doing so increases the likelihood that the observations shared will be dismissed by those not involved in their collection: "Well that hasn't been my experience."
+Too many organizations delegate observation and field research to a very small subset of individuals as opposed to engaging a wider cross-section of those who will actually create the improved or new product or service.
+Expanding the field research team reduces the likelihood that those not involved in the data collection process will dismiss the observations: "Well that hasn't been my experience."

 Identify stakeholders' core needs or wants and optimize your solutions to them.

 After observing shoppers in action and talking with store owners and other stakeholders, IDEO's staffers share everything learned, covering the walls with ideas and insights.
 They then hone in on four core themes that the reinvented cart should address: safety, finding what you are looking for, avoiding theft, and getting through the checkout faster.

 They break into four groups, one for each of the identified needs, and again generate expansive ideas and possibilities before ultimately combining some of the best approaches from each of the groups into the final cart.